AlexCC93/readthedocs_test/docs/source/Configuring environment.rst

                srv/
                tutorials/

-At this point the workspace has been populated with a sample package, but it is not a fully-functional workspace yet.
+At this point, the workspace has been populated with a sample package, but it is not a fully-functional workspace yet.

 Next, build this workspace by navigating to the ``ros2_ws`` folder and executing: